Data and the Internet of Things

 Policymakers are somewhere between three and 20 years behind what we’re doing.
 By the time policy is discussed, we’re on the third generation, and the reality on the ground overrides policy.
 Jim Waldo as quoted in Now arriving: Internet of Things.

-Another reason government’s inability to regulate the digital world, is that government operates in a compartmentalized manner, with each agency having jurisdiction over a specific area.
+Another reason for our government’s inability to regulate the digital world, is that government operates in a compartmentalized manner with each agency having jurisdiction over a specific area.
 Digital technology touches so many systems simultaneously that it defies regulation by a single agency or branch of government.
 Schneier explains:

 Government operates in silos.
 In the U.S., the FAA regulates aircraft.
 The NHTSA regulates cars.
 The FDA regulates medical devices.
 The FCC regulates communications devices.
 The FTC protects consumers in the face of “unfair” or “deceptive” trade practices.
 Even worse, who regulates data can depend on how it is used.
 If data is used to influence a voter, it’s the Federal Election Commission’s jurisdiction.
 If that same data is used to influence a consumer, it’s the FTC’s.
 Use those same technologies in a school, and the Department of Education is now in charge.
 Robotics will have its own set of problems, and no one is sure how that is going to be regulated.
 Each agency has a different approach and different rules.

-Even If governments and industry are not asking the following question – we should be: Will the supposed benefits of a particular IoT product outweigh the loss of privacy, cyber security risks, health harms from the increased radiation, impacts on the environment, social injustices, conflict minerals, and the vast increase in e-waste?
-If not, you may well do without this IoT product or platform.
-Enjoy the freedom of one less gadget to configure, one less instruction manual to navigate, and one less useless “thing” that will likely break and lay dormant in a closet for years to come.
+Even If governments and industry are not asking the following question – we should be: Will the supposed benefits of a particular IoT product outweigh the “downsides” – loss of privacy, cyber security risks, health harms from the increased radiation, impacts on the environment, social injustices, use of conflict minerals, and the vast increase in e-waste?
+If not, you may wish to do without this IoT product or platform.
+Enjoy the freedom of one less gadget to configure, one less instruction manual to navigate, and one less useless “thing” that will likely break and end up taking up space in a closet, and ultimately, add more e-waste for our earth to try to digest.

-In light of all the harms from the IoT, it might be time to disengage from the gargantuan IoT albatross that is suffocating the public to benefit industry – at the expense of every living being on our planet.
+In light of all the harms from the IoT, it might be time to disengage from the gargantuan IoT albatross that is suffocating the public and adversely impacting all life on the planet.

 For more up-to-date information about the current state of affairs on regulating privacy and big data in the IoT, see Electronic Privacy and Information Center’s overview, Big Data and the Future of Privacy.